ssbc/ssb-threads/readme.md

 * `opts.whitelist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blacklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `sbot.threads.thread(opts)`

+Returns a pull stream that emits one thread object of messages under the root identified by `opts.root` (MsgId).

+* `opts.root`: a MsgId that identifies the root of the thread.
+* `opts.threadMaxSize`: optional number (default: Infinity).
+Dictates the maximum amount of messages in each returned thread object.
+Serves for previewing threads, particularly long ones.

 ## Install

 ```